aphyr/partitions-post/README.markdown

 of seconds to minutes.
 As Searchbox.io <a href="http://blog.searchbox.io/blog/2013/03/03/january-postmortem">observed</a>, GC pressure in an ElasticSearch cluster caused secondary nodes to declare a primary dead and to attempt a new election.
-Because their configuration used an improper value of `zen.minimum_master_nodes`, ElasticSearch was able to elect two simultaneous primaries, leading to inconsistency and downtime.
+Because their configuration used a low value of `zen.minimum_master_nodes`, ElasticSearch was able to elect two simultaneous primaries, leading to inconsistency and downtime.
 Configuring distributed systems is difficult, and benign omissions can lead to serious consequences.